pc0618/fall-detection/README.md

 done
 ```

+Given the above algorithm, we go through all the videos with train/test split.

 Optical flow images represent the motion of two consecutive frames, which is too short-timed to detect a fall.
 However, stacking a set of them
 the network can also learn longer time-related features.
 These features were used as input of a classifier, a fully connected neural network (FCNN), which outputs